Energy-Transistion/etg/docs/index.rst

 Welcome to Energy Transition Game's documentation!
 ==================================================
+This is the documentation for the Energy Transition Game, a product of the Energy Transition Project at the University College Groningen.
+Here you will be able to find all the information needed to install, run, and work on the game.
+It also holds all of the documentation for the :mod:`etg` package.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-This is the documentation for the Energy Transition Game, a product of the Energy Transition Project at the University College Groningen.
+   install
+   Code documentation <etg>

 Indices and tables
 ==================